LMBishop/Quests/docs/configuration/custom-gui-items.md

 ---
 # Custom GUI items

-**Custom GUI items** are dummy items added to the category menu and the quest menu.
+**Custom GUI items** are dummy items added to category, quest and started menus.
 This can be used to help stylise your quests GUI.

 This can be done in the `config.yml`: